Modelling multivariate extreme value distributions via Markov trees: Introduction

 A Markov tree involves a set of conditional independence relations between random variables.
 However, \citet{P16} have shown that for a max-stable random vector with positive continuous density, conditional independence of two random variables given the other ones implies unconditional independence of the two variables.
-Except for trivial cases, a random vector with a multivariate extreme value distribution and a continuous density can therefore not satisfy any conditional independence relations.
-Hence, the method of \citet{C68} cannot be applied directly to multivariate extreme value distributions.
+Except for trivial cases, a random vector with a multivariate max-stable distribution and a continuous density can therefore not satisfy any conditional independence relations.
+Hence, the method of \citet{C68} cannot be applied directly to multivariate max-stable distributions.
 Still, \citet{EV20} and \citet{S20} demonstrated that conditional independence relations can be incorporated into distributions of multivariate extremes through the lens of excesses over high thresholds.
-Based on these findings, we propose a method based on graphical models that consists of merging bivariate extreme value distributions along a tree.
+Based on these findings, we propose a method based on graphical models that consists of merging bivariate max-stable distributions along a tree.

-Given a multivariate extreme value distribution and a tree on the set of variables, we construct a Markov tree by letting each connected pair of variables have the same distribution as the corresponding bivariate margin of the extreme value distribution.
-The Markov tree constructed in this way is shown to belong to the domain of attraction of another extreme value distribution.
-This second multivariate extreme value distribution serves as a tree-based approximation to the first one, fully determined by the tree structure and certain bivariate margins.
-Explicit expressions of such a \emph{tree-structured multivariate extreme value distribution} (see Definition~\ref{def:maxstabletree} below) are derived from those of joint tails of Markov trees.
+Given a multivariate max-stable distribution and a tree on the set of variables, we construct a Markov tree by letting each connected pair of variables have the same distribution as the corresponding bivariate margin of the max-stable distribution.
+The Markov tree constructed in this way is shown to belong to the domain of attraction of another max-stable distribution.
+This second multivariate max-stable distribution serves as a tree-based approximation to the first one, fully determined by the tree structure and certain bivariate margins.
+Explicit expressions of such a \emph{tree-structured multivariate max-stable distribution} (see Definition~\ref{def:maxstabletree} below) are derived from those of joint tails of Markov trees.